edconolly/network2fixtures/README.md

 - Select `Load unpacked extension` and point it to the project root.

 - Open up chrome dev tools and navigate to the MultimockPanel

+- Visit the page you want to capture network traffic for

+- (optional) Search for specific URL results by using the URL regex filter